 The Axus AXD2 Digital Piano has been growing more and more popular since its release.
 It is loved by students, teachers, education services and even professional pianists as a practice instrument.
 It was initially supplied in Rosewood.
 However, due to the demand from our customers, it is now also available in classic Black.

 The Feel and Response

-One of the greatest features are the excellent quality sound samples it offers the pianist for a true joy of playing.
+One of the greatest features is the excellent quality sound samples it offers for a true joy of playing.
 To make this sound go further, the D2 also houses two powerful 15W speakers located on each side of the piano.
-With this impressive 4 speaker system, Axus D2 creates a truly potent and natural sound that resonates through the large cabinet of the piano.
+With this impressive 4 speaker system, the D2 creates a truly potent and natural sound that resonates through the large cabinet of the piano.
 In addition to that, you have the ability to adjust your touch setting depending on what feels more comfortable for you and add different levels of reverb and chorus effects.
 So now even if you are playing in a smaller place, this digital piano will make you feel like you are playing a grand piano in a concert hall.

-Impressive Range Of Features
+Impressive Range of Features

 This instrument truly performs to a high standard and does have a lovely action and sound.
 I particularly like the fact that you can adjust the touch and reverb, which is great as we all have different preferences and are playing in different environments.
-For me, the main things in a digital piano is the acoustic sound and feel which it certainly delivers, however, the D2 also offers an impressive range of features for those of you who want to experiment more.
+For me, the main things in a digital piano is the acoustic sound and feel which it certainly delivers, however, the Axus AXD2 also offers an impressive range of features for those of you who want to experiment more.
 I like the fact that I can hook this instrument up to a computer, because I do quite a lot of recordings.

-The Professional’s Point Of View:
+The Professional’s Point of View:

 If you are still not quite convinced whether this piano is right for you, check out Alison’s, online violin and piano tutor’s take on it.
 You can also listen to the sound of the piano in the video: